 My quest for true (red, frizzante, secco, min.
 11% alc., double fermented) Lambrusco began, by accident, in 1993.

 Along the way, I discovered that NO reputable restaurant in Emilia and Mantova has ever served a 4%-9.5% alc. bottle of Lambrusco.

-However, I believe, life is much too short to drink a commercial, industrial or junk wine version of a classic ‘Lambrusco Rosso Frizzante Secco’ (min.
+However, I believe, life is much too short to drink a commercial, industrial or junk wine version of a ‘Lambrusco Rosso Frizzante Secco’ (min.
 11% alc.), refermented in tank (charmat) or bottle (rifermentazione ancestrale) – or any other classic Italian wine.